Relationship Conflict

 Most of us long for an intimate and committed relationships.
 The media tells us that we just need to find love then it will be plain sailing.
 But the truth is rarely that simple.
 Relationships bring together two people with different histories, upbringings, needs and ways of communicating and navigating this can be difficult but also be very rewarding.

-Sometimes we enter more turbulent waters.
-We face complex life stressors—perhaps managing an abusive or partner or caring for someone mentally ill.
-Life events—a break-up, a legal battle, a loss—can throw even the most grounded couple into high-conflict tension.
+Sometimes we enter more turbulent times—perhaps managing an abusive or partner or caring for someone mentally ill.
+Life events—a break-up, a legal battle, a loss—can destabilise even the most grounded couple.
+As a therapist, former litigation solicitor and divorce coach,

-As a therapist, former litigation solicitor and divorce coach, I've helped many people through conflict.
-This hub is here to help you make sense of it—quietly and in your own time.
-You’ll find insights into different conflict approaches, find out your conflict resilience score and gain tools to reduce overwhelm and manage conflict more confidently and effectively.
+I've helped many people through conflict.
+This hub offers insights into different conflict approaches, help you find out your conflict resilience score. gain tools to reduce overwhelm and manage conflict more effectively.

-What is relationship conflict?
+What is Relationship Conflict?

 Relationship conflict in intimate relationships refers to any tension, argument or emotional disconnect between partners.